For more specific information about what we collect, please see our Collection Development Policy

 Most electronic resources to which the library has access are available through the online catalog.
 Online databases are also accessible on the Library’s website.
 Please note that many of these resources are for the use of our faculty, staff and students only and may require a password.

 The library maintains an extensive collection of journals including most law reviews from ABA-accredited law schools.
-Indexes for finding journal articles are also available.
-Located on the 3rd floor.
+Current issues are typically only available online.
+Periodicals are located on the 3rd floor.

 Located on the 2nd floor near the Service Desk, the collection contains many demographic and statistical information sources, law resources, dictionaries, handbooks and directories.
 These materials must be used in the library and do not circulate.